Covid-19 Eviction Moratoriums Expired: What Now?

 The hefty COVID-19 eviction moratoriums have recently expired at the state level.
 Does this mean evictions are back to “business as usual?”
 Not exactly; the old rules for eviction actions, called unlawful detainers (“UDs”), have been replaced by new ones along the way.
 And while some residential and commercial landlords now may immediately proceed with UD actions against defaulting tenants, others may not.
 In all cases, residential and commercial landlords need to be wary of the new procedural and substantive hurdles in place, and potential tenant defenses that await.

-The CTRA also includes language meant to eliminate most local authority to impose eviction moratoria on other bases for eviction through March of 2022.
+The CTRA also includes language meant to eliminate most local authorities from imposing COVID-19 eviction moratoriums on other bases for eviction through March of 2022.
 This provision has allowed San Francisco landlords to prosecute evictions notwithstanding San Francisco’s repeated extensions of its broad eviction moratoria, but other jurisdictions, like Oakland, that have applied continuously, without the need for extension, remain untouched.
 Presumably, San Francisco is poised to enact further limitations starting in April 2022, so stay tuned.

 The rules are different on the commercial side.
 AB 832 does not apply to commercial tenancies.
 However, San Francisco passed its own moratorium on commercial evictions, which also expired on September 30, 2021.
 Under these rules, a commercial landlord’s current ability to file a UD complaint against a defaulting tenant is directly dependent on whether that tenant qualifies for a forbearance period under the moratorium.